Where to sleep in a vineyard

 Mudbrick accommodation, Waiheke Island

 Looking to stay at a winery in the Auckland region?
 It’s hard to surpass Waiheke Island – New Zealand’s ‘island of wine’ – less than a 40 minute ferry ride from downtown Auckland.
-Waiheke is the largest island in the Hauraki Gulf and a refreshing mix of a wealthy ‘Hamptons-style’ living’ with laid-back Kiwi beach culture.
-World acclaimed wineries producing award-winning Syrah, Chardonnay, Cabernet blends and fine aromatics are a key attraction and visitors can join a wine tour, rent a scooter, or hop on the bus to discover vineyards dotted across the island for themselves.
+Waiheke is the largest island in the Hauraki Gulf and emulates a refreshing mix of ‘Hamptons-style’ living’ with laid-back Kiwi beach culture.
+World acclaimed wineries producing award-winning Syrah, Chardonnay, Cabernet blends, and fine aromatics are a key attraction.
+Visitors can join a wine tour, rent a scooter, or hop on the bus to discover vineyards dotted across the island for themselves.

-Favourites like Cable Bay, Kennedy Point, Frenchmans Hill and Mudbrick have a range of accommodation fitting most budgets.
-And as well as on-site chalets and lodges at wineries there are scores of holiday homes for rent on the island which means you’re never far from a quality glass of wine or memorable meal.
+Favourites like Cable Bay, Kennedy Point, and Mudbrick have a range of accommodation fitting most budgets, and as well as on-site chalets and lodges at wineries, there are scores of holiday homes for rent on the island, which means you’re never far from a quality glass of wine or a memorable meal.

 Gisborne